top of page

 Alice actually met his wife Cheryl as she was a dancer in the Nightmare show.
 Guest Reg Harkema highlighted how each night he would perform a romantic scene with Cheryl on stage and the chemistry began to build between the couple.
 She would go on to play a pivotal role in his sabbatical from touring for treatment for alcoholism.
 Clips of the day of him in interviews usually have him usually sipping a beer.
 As Reg documents in his documentary, Alice was literally put in a former insane asylum in Upper State New York as celebrity rehab clinics were few and far between in those days.

 Upon drying out he resumed touring and began to write an album called From the Inside, a concept album reflecting his take on being in the asylum.
 With the rise of punk in the mid to late 70s, Alice believed he could take another shot at the “shock rock” crown and keep up with the new breed of punk youngsters as he was only in his late 20s.
-Alice signed on Elton John’s writing partner Bernie Taupin to assist in song creation.
+Alice signed on Elton John’s writing partner, Bernie Taupin, to assist in song creation.
 Taupin, of course, wrote the lyrics for all of Elton’s huge hits like Rocket Man, Yellow Brick Road, and Crocodile Rock.
-Unfortunately, it was Taupin introduced Alice to cocaine, a tale he recounted when appearing in the documentary.
-Why was cocaine Taupin asked?
+Unfortunately, it was Taupin who introduced Alice to cocaine, a tale he recounted when appearing in the documentary.
+Why was cocaine, Taupin asked?
 It was considered at the time a pragmatic substitute for the alcohol Alice had given up.

 As Reg detailed this album writing period was the genesis for another ultimate descent into addiction as free-basing cocaine became Alice’s vice of choice.
-A second intervention was necessitated by Cheryl who left with their young daughter.
+A second intervention was necessitated after Cheryl left with their young daughter.
 During this period Alice began to physically deteriorate, even as he continued his torrid pace of touring and appearing on mainstream shows like The Muppet Show with Kermit and the gang.
 One particularly harrowing interview clip, which was discussed on this Garage to Stadiums episode, is his interview with 1970s late night talk show host Tom Snyder where a cocaine ravaged Alice is barely coherent.
 Viewing that clip gives a sense of how far he had fallen.

 Alice's influence manifests in 80s glam metal

-Alice would not be heard from again for three years as he was taken in by his parents to recover a second time from an addiction.
-His influence could be felt as the 1980s started to crank up with glam metal bands like Motley Crue and Twisted Sister rising up the music charts.
 As you can see, these bands borrowed heavily from Alice’s makeup, curled hair and colorful clothes.
 As Alice realized he was their inspiration so why not get back on the road to capitalize on the trend?
-As Reg says on this episode, as a shrewd business person who recognized that being a leading brand of shock was critical to success, Alice was always attracted to an opportunity.
+As Reg says in this episode, as a shrewd businessperson who recognized that being a leading brand of shock was critical to success, Alice was always attracted to an opportunity.
 The glam metal or “hair metal” trend of the 80’s seemed to be his ticket back to the top.

 The live concert comeback on MTV Halloween 1986

 The irrepressible Shep Gordon was assigned the comeback challenge.
 What could he conjure up to make a splash?
-The perfect answer: a live concert broadcast on Halloween night on MTV called The Nightmare Returns bringing Alice to an entire new generation of rock fans.
-On our episode, Reg discusses Alice’s nerves backstage as he readied for his first appearance in over 3 years.
-This renaissance period actually led to Alice’s next hit song Poison which rapidly climbed the charts in the late 1980s, over 20 years after his first album.
+The perfect answer: a live concert broadcast on Halloween night on MTV called The Nightmare Returns, bringing Alice to an entire new generation of rock fans.
+In our episode, Reg discusses Alice’s nerves backstage as he readied for his first appearance in over 3 years.

 Alice’s lasting legacy of influence on so many performers in so many genres

-In summary, what I really came to appreciate in this episode of Garage to Stadiums: The story of Alice Cooper with director Reg Harkema of the documentary Super Duper Alice Cooper was just how many acts were influenced by this band and this lead singer Vince Furnier or Alice Cooper.
+In summary, what I really came to appreciate in this episode of Garage to Stadiums: The Story of Alice Cooper with director Reg Harkema of the documentary Super Duper Alice Cooper was just how many acts were influenced by this band and this lead singer Vince Furnier or Alice Cooper.

 David Bowie owes his androgynous character Ziggy Stardust to consultation with Alice.
 The glam rock era of Bowie, T-Rex, Roxy Music and others also have obvious parallels to Alice’s glitter clothes and makeup.
 Alice’s influence on punk was openly cited by Sex Pistols lead singer Johnny “Rotten” Lydon and mentioned by Reg in the episode.
-Glam metal of the 1980s is almost a direct take from the Alice hard rock and theatrics act of the 70s, and what led to his 1980’s comeback.
+The glam metal of the 1980s is almost a direct take from the Alice hard rock and theatrics act of the 70s, and what led to his 1980s comeback.

 So there you have it.
 Why Alice Cooper influenced a host of performers and should be remembered for his impact on the history of music by bringing a brand of aesthetic and stage theatrics previously unheard of.
-As was said in the episode, Alice Cooper influenced many including….Taylor Swift.
+As was said in the episode, Alice Cooper influenced many, including….Taylor Swift.

 bottom of page